-However, we say “may” because whether or not you can take the full amount of your deduction depends on a combination of factors—most notably, whether you or your spouse are covered by a retirement plan at work.
+However, we say “may” because whether or not you can take the full amount of your deduction depends on a combination of factors, like whether you or your spouse are covered by a retirement plan at work.
 If neither of you are, then you’re free to take the full deduction for your IRA.

 If you or your spouse do have a workplace retirement plan, then whether you can take the full deduction, a partial deduction or no deduction depends on your modified adjusted gross income and your tax filing status.
 For example, “Let’s say you’re married filing jointly and have a 401(k),” says Michele Clark, CFP®, owner of Clark Hourly Financial Planning & Investment Management in Chesterfield, Missouri.
 “If your combined income is over $98,000 [in 2016], you can’t take the [Traditional IRA] deduction.”
 (Yes, we know it’s confusing; to see what the IRS guidelines are, check out their IRA deduction limits page.)

-The other important thing to know is that with a Traditional IRA, your taxes are deferred—that means that while you may get a tax deduction now, you will pay taxes on both your contributions and any investment growth when you withdraw your money in retirement.
-(Withdrawing your money younger than age 59½, however, could subject you to an additional 10% tax penalty—the point of an IRA, after all, is to help you save for retirement.)
+The other important thing to know is that with a Traditional IRA, your taxes are deferred — that means that while you may get a tax deduction now, you will pay taxes on both your contributions and any investment growth when you withdraw your money in retirement.
+(Withdrawing your money younger than age 59½, however, could subject you to an additional 10% tax penalty.)

 There is one other unique feature to a Roth: You can always access the contributions you make (though not the investment growth) without paying additional taxes on it, regardless of age.
 But again, remember that this account is geared toward retirement, so withdrawing any funds early could have a big impact on what you save for retirement, as you could be missing out on investment growth on that money.